 Where can I take the CDL skills test?

 If you are interested in taking your commercial license skills tests, you must make an appointment at a designated SCDMV branch able to accommodate this type of test.

 If applying for a CDL, you must take your skills test at one of the following SCDMV branches, Monday through Friday.

 - Rock Hill

-Unless exempt, the SCDMV examiner must verify that every commercial motor vehicle used in interstate commerce that weighs more than 10,000 pounds has a valid inspection sticker.
-If a commercial vehicle does not have a valid inspection sticker, it does not meet qualifications and you cannot take the test.
+Unless exempt, every commercial motor vehicle (CMV) used in interstate commerce that weighs more than 10,000 pounds must have a valid inspection sticker.
+If a CMV does not have a valid inspection sticker, it does not meet the qualifications, and you cannot take the skills test.

 Retaking the Skills Test